capistrano/capistrano/README.md

-Whilst, especially in the case of language runtimes (Ruby, Node, Python and friends in particular) there is a temptation to run multiple versions in parallel on a single server and to switch between them using environmental variables, this is an anti-pattern, and sympotamtic of bad design (i.e. you're testing a second version of Ruby in production because your company lacks the infrastructure to test this in a staging environment)
+Whilst, especially in the case of language runtimes (Ruby, Node, Python and friends in particular) there is a temptation to run multiple versions in parallel on a single server and to switch between them using environmental variables, this is an anti-pattern, and symptomatic of bad design (i.e. you're testing a second version of Ruby in production because your company lacks the infrastructure to test this in a staging environment).

 ## Configuration